migr95/header_crawler/README.md

 ## Littel tool to generate a graph of include hierarchies using dot.

-Created a graph which displays the include hirachy as tree-diagram starting from a specified file.
-E.g. for this too starting at "src/header_crawler.cpp":
+Creates a graph in PostScript which displays the include hirachy as tree-diagram starting from a specified file.
+E.g. for this repository starting at "src/header_crawler.cpp" it produces:

 ![header_crawler example result](imgs/headers.jpg)